nginxinc/kubernetes-ingress/examples/custom-resources/oidc/README.md

 ![keycloak](./keycloak.png)
 1. Once logged in, you will be redirected to the web application and get a response from it.
 Notice the field `User ID` in the response, this will match the ID for your user in Keycloak. ![webapp](./webapp.png)

+## Step 10 - Log Out

+1. To log out, navigate to `https://webapp.example.com/logout`.
+Your session will be terminated and you will be redirected to the default post logout URI `https://webapp.example.com/_logout`.